Zahav Style Salmon

 - Once the skin is nice and crispy, carefully flip the skewers to cook the other side of the salmon pieces.
 Brush the skin side with some more pomegranate molasses and continue cooking until done, about 2 minutes more.Be careful to not overcook the salmon or it will dry out.
 Remember, the fish will continue to cook some while you are platting the other ingredient and getting ready to serve.
 You want to have your timing down so everything is ready to go once the salmon is done cooking.

 We prepared this pomegranate glazed salmon with friends from Utah.
 Isaac is a brewer for Uinta Breweries and is teaching me a ton about different styles of beer and how they are made.

 I'm hoping to get Isaac to write some fun articles about beer.
 There is a lot more to it than I ever imagined.

-With dinner, we served his Uinta Brewery's Hop Nosh IPA along with a Westmalle Trappast Ale and an Allagash Confluence.
+We served his Uinta Brewery's Hop Nosh IPA with dinner, a Westmalle Trappist Ale, and an Allagash Confluence.